Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Stiffness and compliance are important for all wheels.

 Durability is obviously important for any wheelset.
-However, we’re only able to measure it on an exception basis since testing one set of wheels is not representative of the performance of the many wheels a company makes of a specific model.
+However, we can only measure it on an exception basis since testing one set of wheels is not representative of the performance of the many wheels a company makes of a specific model.
 We also don’t test it long enough to induce failure.
-If it fails or has issues early in our testing or we hear or read about shops and users reporting chronic problems, we’ll certainly report that.
+If it fails or has issues early in our testing, or we hear or read about shops and users reporting chronic problems, we’ll certainly report that.

 Design specs like weight and rim width are worth noting but may or may not deliver the intended performance those specs are often associated with.
 A wheelset’s actual responsiveness, stiffness, and comfort on the road, for example, are far more important than the design specifications and new technology that we often get so hung up (and sold) on and that we too easily equate to those performance attributes.